gsirhc/AdvancedTail/README.md

 # AdvancedTail
-A lightweight .NET Windows program to follow changing text files and provides advanced filtering and formatting.
+A lightweight .NET Windows program to follow changing text files with advanced filtering and formatting.

 * Tail text-based files or Windows Event Logs in a user-friendly GUI
 * Advanced filtering using regular expressions
 * Advanced line trimming using regular expressions to enhance readability
 * Line highlighting
 * Lightweight/small footprint
-* Demo mode to show how it works
 * Simple text search
 * Can run multiple instances to tail several logs at once
+* Demo mode to show how it works

 ### System Requirements
 * Windows 7 SP1 or higher
 * .NET 4.6 or higher

 ### Install
-1. Download the release executable from the [/AdvancedTail/Tail/bin/Release Folder](https://github.com/gsirhc/AdvancedTail/raw/master/Tail/bin/Release/Tail.exe)
+1. Download the release executable from the [/AdvancedTail/Tail/bin/Release](https://github.com/gsirhc/AdvancedTail/raw/master/Tail/bin/Release/Tail.exe) Folder
 2. Place anywhere on your system and run.

 ### Downloading Source